sebastian9513/CI-CD-Challenge-I-2018-2/README.md

 - Obtain the forked repository URL and clone it.
 This is the application that you will need to change for your pipeline.
 # Step 2
-- Install node in the Vagrant machine using the right installer for your OS (https://nodejs.org/en/download/).
+- Install node using the right installer for your OS (https://nodejs.org/en/download/).
 Make sure to install npm too!

 - Run the following command to install the needed modules